-NH SBDC is committed to doing everything we can to help you navigate the challenges your business is facing to recover and be resilient throughout the pandemic.
+NH SBDC is committed to doing everything we can to help you navigate the challenges your business is facing to recover and be resilient as we emerge from the pandemic.

 We continue to provide highly individualized advising and education to NH businesses at no cost.
 Our team of business advisors can help businesses incorporate relief measures, review options, and discuss concerns related to cash flow, staffing, marketing, accounting, supply chain interruptions, and more.